largest brokerage firms 2026

 Charles Schwab

-At the first place on our list is the well-known Charles Schwab.
-In the last report, this company had more than 37 million brokerage accounts and 5 million workplace plan participant accounts.
-Additionally, there are nearly 2 million deposit accounts through Schwab Bank, another unit of this large financial company.
+First on our list is the well-known Charles Schwab.
+At the most recent count, the firm reported more than 38.9 million brokerage accounts along with 5 million workplace plan participant accounts.
+In addition, there are close to 2 million deposit accounts through Schwab Bank, another division of this large financial company.

-Schwab started a bit later than Fidelity.
-Founded by Charles Schwab in 1971 in San Francisco as Commander Industries, Inc., the business was initially focused on securities broking and publishing a newsletter called Schwab Investment Indicator.
-The brokerage still publishes a quarterly investing periodical called OnInvesting.
+Schwab began operations somewhat later than Fidelity.
+The company was founded by Charles Schwab in 1971 in San Francisco under the name Commander Industries, Inc. The original goal of the business was to conduct securities brokerage services and publish a newsletter called Schwab Investment Indicator.
+The brokerage still publishes a quarterly investing magazine today titled OnInvesting.

 biggest brokerage firms in the us

-Charles Schwab, the person, remains chairman of the firm today.
-The headquarters is in Westlake, Texas, with several branch offices in San Francisco and hundreds more throughout the world, mostly in the United States.
+Charles Schwab himself continues to serve as chairman of the company today.
+The firm’s headquarters are located in Westlake, Texas, although it maintains several offices in San Francisco along with hundreds of branch locations worldwide.
+The majority of these branches are located throughout the United States.

-One of Schwab’s (the person and the company) notable achievements is lowering fees.
-Long before Robinhood and the Internet, Schwab started reducing commissions in the late 1970s after the New York Stock Exchange allowed member firms to set their own commissions.
+One of the best-known achievements of Schwab (both the individual and the company) is its push toward lower trading costs.
+Well before Robinhood and online trading became common, Schwab started cutting commissions in the late 1970s after the New York Stock Exchange allowed member firms to set their own commission rates.
 Learn more...

-Promotion: $0 commissions + satisfaction guarantee at Charles Schwab.
+Promotion: $0 commissions + ACAT rebate + satisfaction guarantee at Charles Schwab.

 Visit Schwab Website